amukiza/scotch-lang/markdown/quickstart.md

 used just to poke at the compiler to see what it's capable of doing given its current state in development.

+### Requirements

+- Java 8

-## Quickstart Installation
+## Installation

+### Quickstart Install For Linux And OS X

-Scotch can be installed with one command.
-Copy and paste the below into a terminal session and the script will complete the last round of distilling.
+Scotch can be installed with one command on Linux and OS X. Copy and paste the below into a terminal session and the script will complete the last round of distilling.

 ```
 $ sh <(curl -s https://raw.githubusercontent.com/lmcgrath/scotch-lang/master/quickstart.sh)